winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 * {:.verse}The pure eye explained these reasons,\\
 These eight situations that cause earthquakes.\\
 When there’s this, there’s also that;\\
-These are the occasions of earthquakes.”
+These are the occasions of earthquakes.’”

 154\.
 The Buddha told Ānanda, “The world has eight assemblies.
 What are the eight?
 First is the warrior assembly.
 Second is the priestly assembly.
 Third is the householder assembly.
 Fourth is the ascetic assembly.
 Fifth is the assembly of the four god kings.
 Sixth is the assembly of the Trāyastriṃśa gods.
 Seventh is the Māra assembly.
 Eighth is the assembly of Brahma gods.
 {: #p154}